FACTS, TIPS AND TECHNIQUES

 - It will make the vocal part sound fuller and more powerful.
-This greatly depends on the singers skill on reproducing the exact vocal take that he/she performed before.
+This greatly depends on the singer's skill in reproducing the exact vocal take that he/she performed before.

-- During the 2nd take, you can change the singers distance from the mic.
-For example, if the singer was 7 inches away form the mic on its first take, then record the second take 14 inches away from the mic.
+- During the 2nd take, you can change the singer's distance from the mic.
+For example, if the singer was 7 inches away from the mic on its first take, then record the second take 14 inches away from the mic.

 - You can even try a 3rd pass at it.

-- Exciter is a great tool that adds clarity to your vocal.
+- An Exciter is a great tool that adds clarity to your vocal.

 - The de-esser is used to get rid of overly exaggerated transients that are caused by overly compressing or poor mic techniques.

-- A de-esser works in the frequency range between 3 and 6 kHz.
+- A de-esser works in the frequency range between 3kHz to 6 kHz.
 Some can be set to work below and above those ranges.